 Tile showers should not only be leakproof, they should look good.
-On this project, I’ve protected against leaks by substituting DensShield for drywall, and using a liquid membrane to waterproof the floor, all seams at corners and niches, and all fasteners.
+In this shower wall tile installation, I’ve protected against leaks by substituting DensShield for drywall, and using a liquid membrane to waterproof the floor, all seams at corners and niches, and all fasteners.

 The next step is to set the 8x12-inch porcelain wall tile in a running bond or brick pattern so that it looks good and stays put.